Mirantis/lens-extension-cc/README.md

 ### Authentication flow

-The extension will automatically detect when an instance uses SSO (upon clicking the __Access__ button).

-If that's the case, Lens will open the instance's SSO authorization page in the system's default browser.
+When connecting to an instance that uses SSO, Lens will open the instance's SSO authorization page in the system's default browser.

 Once authorized, Keycloak will redirect to the `lens://...` URL, triggering the browser to ask permission to open the Lens app to process the request (unless permission was granted previously with the _always allow_ check box for your SSO ID Provider, e.g. `accounts.google.com`):